 \subsection{Closely Related Works}

-\textbf{Retrieval augmented foundation models.} \ In \citep{rota}, Stanley Ulam affirms that a mathematical formalization of the word ``as" --on a par with the connectives ``and", ``or", ``implies" and ``not"-- would be a key milestone to artificial intelligence.
-The idea of having analogies at the core of cognition is shared by \citet{hofstadter2001analogy} which states that a concept is a package of analogies, coherently to what prescribes the ASIF procedure.
-This inductive bias can be implemented in machine learning considering relational information and retrieval augmented models.
-Recent works in NLP enhance unimodal language models with retrieval to reduce the size of the architectures and the training dataset while also making results more transparent \citep{retro, atlas}.
+\textbf{Classics.}\ In \cite{rota}, Stanley Ulam affirms that a mathematical formalization of the word ``as''--on a par with the connectives ``and'', ``or'', ``implies'' and ``not''--would be a key milestone to artificial intelligence.
+This idea of analogies being at the core of cognition is shared by \citet{hofstadter2001analogy}, who states that a concept is a collection of analogies, in line with what the ASIF procedure prescribes.

+\textbf{Retrieval augmented foundation models.} Recent works in NLP enhance unimodal language models with retrieval to reduce the size of the architectures and the training dataset while also making results more transparent \cite{retro, atlas}.
 Our work is in line with this view, that the ASIF procedure extends to the multimodal case.
-Importantly, ASIF offers a new perspective on data centric AI~\citep{datacentric}, where data and the external memory implement the alignment between modalities.
-Networks with discrete Key-Value bottlenecks~\citep{trauble2022discrete} are closely related to our approach, with the critical differences that our memory is not learned and that their decoder is trained for classification.
-Key-Value bottlenecks as in~\citep{trauble2022discrete} could be good candidates to implement a summarization of the data set that is learned and of fixed size.
-Retrieval and memory augmented models have also been successful in Reinforcement Learning~\cite{goyal2022retrieval}, physical reasoning~\cite{alias2021neural}, and code generation~\cite{liu2021retrieval}.
-Finally, we notice that making predictions on new samples by exploiting the similarity with a dictionary of previous data points is a very common approach in computer vision~\citep{proto} for few-shot learning.
-Our procedure is also related to compressed sensing algorithms where a signal (in our case an image) is sensed as a sparse combination of fixed atoms~\citep{wang2012generalized,mallat1993matching} with an iterative projection procedure~\citep{locatello2017unified,locatello2018matching} and only transmitting the coefficients to the receiver (text modality).
+Importantly, ASIF offers a new perspective on data centric AI~\cite{datacentric}, where data and the external memory implement the alignment between modalities.
+Networks with discrete Key-Value bottlenecks~\cite{trauble2022discrete} are closely related to our approach, with the critical differences that our memory is not learned and that their decoder is trained for classification.
+Retrieval and memory-augmented models have also been successful in Reinforcement Learning~\cite{goyal2022retrieval}, physical reasoning~\cite{alias2021neural}, and code generation~\cite{liu2021retrieval}.
+Finally, we notice that making predictions on new samples by exploiting the similarity with a dictionary of previous data points is a common approach in computer vision~\cite{proto} for few-shot learning.
+Our procedure is also related to compressed sensing algorithms where a signal (in our case an image) is sensed as a sparse combination of fixed atoms~\cite{wang2012generalized,mallat1993matching} with an iterative projection procedure~\cite{locatello2017unified,locatello2018matching} and only transmitting the coefficients to the receiver (text modality).